SAP-samples/cloud-cf-feature-flags-sample/README.md

     OK
     service          	plans    	description
     ...
-    feature-flags    	standard     	Feature Flags service for controlling feature rollout ...
+    feature-flags    	lite, standard     	Feature Flags service for controlling feature rollout ...

-**NOTE:**  If you're using a trial account, the service plan will be `lite`.
+**NOTE:**  If you're using a trial account, the only available service plan will be `lite`.

 #### 4.2 Create a Service Instance of Feature Flags